-Any paid public speaker who tells you they never lower their fee, either has so much business that they can afford to take only the ones who pay full price.
-These people are major celebrities, or they don’t want to work that much, or they’re lying.
+Any paid public speaker who tells you they never lower their fee, either has so much business they can afford to take only the clients who will pay full price.
+Or they are major celebrities.
+Or they don’t want to work very much.

-Negotiation is as much a part of the professional speaking business as it is any other type of business.
-Every speaker I know has worked at many different price points.
+Negotiation is as much a part of a professional speaking business as it is any other type of entrepreneurial enterprise.
+Every speaker I know has worked and accepted fees at different price points.

 Sales conversations can be grueling.
-I hated them for years.
-When it came time to talk money, my mouth would go dry, I would start to stammer, and I was willing to take whatever I could get.
-I cringe when I think back, but I don’t beat myself up too much.
+For years, I hated them.
+When the moment arrived to talk about cost, my mouth went dry, I’d stammer, and I’d take whatever price is offered.
+I cringe when I think back on my behavior, but I don’t beat myself up too much.
 I was new.
 I was learning the business of being a paid public speaker.
 I was learning my market.
-And I was learning how to sell.
+And I was learning how to sell myself.

 Lack of knowledge is merely that: a lack of knowledge.
 The more you practice selling, the better you get, and the easier it becomes.
 Today, I LOVE it when I get a potential client.
 Selling is fun now that I know what I’m doing.

-Which brings me back to the original question: How can paid speakers lower their speaking fee and still save face?
+Which brings me back to the original quandary:

 Here is how I prefer to handle the speaking fee conversation: